U.S. Route 70 in Oklahoma: Route description

 Upon reaching the lakeshore, US-70 touches down on Bryan County soil.
 US-70 heads east, passing along the southern edge of Mead, then enters the city of Durant, the county seat.
 On the west side of town, it intersects US-70 Bypass, a partial bypass freeway around the western and southern sides of the city.
 It then has an interchange with the US-69/US-75 freeway before heading into downtown Durant.
 There, it has brief concurrencies with US-69 BUS and SH-78.
 US-70 then heads east out of town.
 In Bokchito, it is the eastern terminus of SH-22.
 US-70 then proceeds to Bennington, where it intersects SH-70E at its eastern terminus.
 US-70 heads northeast out of Bennington, then turns back to a due east course to enter Choctaw County.

 The first town US-70 serves in Choctaw County is Boswell, where it junctions with SH-109 at that highway's western terminus.
 US-70 then bisects unincorporated Unger and Jasper, as well as the town of Soper.
 East of Soper, the route forms a concurrency with US-271.
 The two highways come to an interchange with the Indian Nation Turnpike on the western outskirts of the county seat, Hugo.
-This interchange is the southern terminus of the turnpike; US-70 and US-271 merge onto the freeway continuing south from the turnpike, while US-70 BUS and US-271 BUS continue east into town.
+This interchange is the southern terminus of the turnpike; US-70 and US-271 merge onto the freeway continuing south from the turnpike, while the road leading into Hugo continues eastward as Jackson Street.
+Formerly this marked the western terminus of US-70 BUS and the northern terminus of US-271 BUS, but these routes were decommissioned in 2019.
 US-70 and US-271 follow the bypass around the southwestern quadrant of town.
-On the southern edge of Hugo, the highways intersect US-271 BUS at its other terminus; here, US-271 splits away from US-70 and heads south.
+On the southern edge of Hugo, the highways intersect F Street (the former southern terminus of US-271 BUS); here, US-271 splits away from US-70 and heads south.
 This marks the end of the freeway; US-70 continues east as a four-lane divided highway with at-grade intersections.
-US-70 meets the eastern terminus of US-70 BUS on the eastern outskirts of Hugo.
+US-70 meets the eastern terminus of Jackson Street (former US-70 BUS) on the eastern outskirts of Hugo.
 At the eastern limit of town, US-70 meets SH-93 at its southern terminus.
 The highway then leaves Hugo, passing through unincorporated Fallon and entering Sawyer, where it forms the southern terminus of SH-147.
 Just to the east of Sawyer is Fort Towson.
 There, US-70 serves as the eastern terminus of SH-109 and the northern terminus of SH-209.
 The highway continues east, serving unincorporated Swink, before leaves Choctaw County.